 In This Article

-Suave, warm and animal, musk has almost become essential to oriental compositions where it gives off sensual tones.
-It is thus found in an oriental masculine composition A * Men by Thierry Mugler, where white musks are positioned as a base note, alongside tonka bean and coffee.
-It will also be found in oriental feminine compositions such as L by Lolita Lempicka.
-We will also find white musks in the heart of woody essence as in Allure Homme Sport by Chanel where the musks are in the base note alongside vetiver and tonka bean.
-Musk can also be found in floral essences such as in 1881 in Flowers by Cerruti or in A Scent by Issey Miyake Soleil de Néroli, by Issey Miyake, a floral-green.We will also discover musk in citrus fragrances such as Acqua Allegoria Teazzura by Guerlain.
+Suave, warm, and animalistic, musk has become almost essential in oriental compositions, exuding sensual notes.
+It can be found in oriental masculine scents like Thierry Mugler's A * Men, where white musks are a base note alongside tonka bean and coffee, or in oriental feminine compositions like L by Lolita Lempicka.
+Musk also appears in woody essences like Chanel's Allure Homme Sport, where it serves as a base note with vetiver and tonka bean.
+Additionally, musk can be found in floral scents such as Cerruti's 1881 Flowers or Issey Miyake's A Scent Soleil de Néroli, a floral-green fragrance.
+Musk even appears in citrus fragrances like Guerlain's Acqua Allegoria Teazzura.

-Today synthetically reproduced, musk has a special place in niche perfumery.
-It is very popular for its sensual, even sexual scent, but also for the warm and enveloping tones it gives off.
-Musk is associated with all olfactory families, providing each with its atypical smell.
+Today, synthetically reproduced musk holds a special place in niche perfumery.
+It is highly sought after for its sensual, even sexual scent, as well as the warm and enveloping tones it imparts.
+Musk effortlessly blends with all olfactory families, contributing its unique aroma to each fragrance.